oVirt/ovirt-site/source/release/4.3.8/index.md

 # oVirt 4.3.8 Release Notes

-The oVirt Project is pleased to announce the availability of the 4.3.8 First Release Candidate as of December 05, 2019.
+The oVirt Project is pleased to announce the availability of the 4.3.8 Second Release Candidate as of December 11, 2019.

 oVirt is a free open-source distributed virtualization solution, designed to manage your entire enterprise infrastructure.